Irinamiranda/Products/readme.md

-it is the first project
+it is not the first project